iron-io/functions/fnctl/README.md

 `route` (optional) allows you to overwrite the calculated route from the path position.
 You may use it to override the calculated route.

-`build` is an array of shell calls which are used to helping building the image.
+`build` (optional) is an array of shell calls which are used to helping building the image.
 These calls are executed before `fnctl` calls `docker build` and `docker push`.